Hibatuddin Shahrestani: Educations and careers

 Shahrestani spent his childhood in Karbala.
 From the age of ten, he studied the basics and elementary Islamic courses.
 In addition to the common Arabic literary sciences (such as morphology, syntax, logic, meanings, expression, novelty), he learned the sciences of Arabic prosody, arithmetic, geometry, astronomy, history, Biographical evaluation, Fiqh, Hadith studies and Hadith terminology and graduated in them during 9 years.
 During this period, he also studied nations sects and creeds and philosophical and theological issues, and with the ability to write at this age, he wrote books in these sciences in prose.
 His father, Sayyid Hossein Haeri Kazemi, died in February 1902 (Dhu al-Qadah of 1319 AH) at the age of seventy.
 At the age of nineteen, shortly after the death of his father, he left Karbala for Najaf on 23 November 1902 (21 Sha'ban of 1320 AH).
 In Najaf, he benefited from the school of masters such as Muhammad Kadhim Khorasani, Mohammed Kazem Yazdi and Fethullah Qa'ravi Isfahani.
 In 1905 (1323 AH), he began to learn under Mohammad Bagher Estahbanati and benefited from his lessons.
 In the same period, he authored the book "Adaae al-Farz fi Sokoun al-Arz" (اداء الفرض فی سکون الارض).
 Shortly afterwards, he became acquainted with new astronomical knowledge.
 He pursued this knowledge and decided to write the book "Naqz al-Farz fi Isbaat Harakah al-Arz" (نقض الفرض فی اثبات حرکه الارض).
 After a while in 1906, he began to write the book "Al-Hey'ah va al-Islam" (الهیئه و الاسلام) and introduced his new theories of astronomy according to Islamic sciences in it.
 It was a philosophical-political treatise that dealt with the harmonization of Islamic law with some aspects of Western civilization and culture, namely scientific discoveries, especially the science of the astronomy and new philosophies.
 Of course, he relied mainly on Islamic law and heritage.
 It probably took until 1912 to write it.
 Shahrestani continued his religious studies in the Najaf seminary and finally he became one of the Shiite mujtahids.

 In addition to conventional Islamic sciences, he also studied new sciences.
-Shahrestani was known from his youth as a bright, wise, diligent and aware of new and reformist ideas.
-From the very beginning, he established intellectual relations with famous Sunni scholars and thinkers, including Egyptian Mufti Muhammad Abduh, Rashid Rida editor-in-chief of Al-Manār magazine, and with the publishers and writers of Al-Muqtataf and Al-Hilal magazines.
-He established a strong link between the scientific base of the Shiite world and the cultural centers of Egypt and Syria, and as a result, his articles, poems and reports were published in the magazines of the Arab world.
+From his youth, Shahrestani was associated with reformist ideas and engaged with contemporary debates in Islamic thought.
+From the early stages of his career, he corresponded with Sunni scholars and thinkers, including Egyptian Mufti Muhammad Abduh, Rashid Rida editor-in-chief of Al-Manār magazine, and with the publishers and writers of Al-Muqtataf and Al-Hilal magazines.
+Through this correspondence, he maintained scholarly exchanges between Shiite institutions and cultural centers in Egypt and Syria, and as a result, his articles, poems and reports were published in the magazines of the Arab world.

 He put the teaching of philosophy and abandoned intellectual knowledge in Islamic seminaries on the agenda and in his various lectures and writings, he called on students and the people to learn new sciences.